Skip to main content

 Can Lifestyle Changes Alone Be Sufficient?

 The question of sufficiency depends on the initial diagnosis.
-For a man with functional, secondary hypogonadism driven primarily by obesity and insulin resistance, are not merely an adjunct therapy; they are the primary therapeutic intervention.
+For a man with functional, secondary hypogonadism driven primarily by obesity and insulin resistance, lifestyle changes are not merely an adjunct therapy; they are the primary therapeutic intervention.
 In this context, restoring insulin sensitivity can absolutely raise testosterone levels to a clinically significant degree, often obviating the need for exogenous hormone therapy.

 The improvements are multifaceted, stemming from weight loss (which reduces aromatase activity), decreased inflammation, normalized SHBG production, and improved HPG axis signaling.